UTexas

 Communicating Social Issues Minor

 The minor is open to all undergraduate majors at The University of Texas at Austin and requires 15 semester hours of coursework.
 Nine hours must be taken at the upper-division level, and at least nine hours must be taken in residence.
 All courses must be taken for a letter grade, unless the course is only offered on the pass/fail basis.
 Only courses with a C- or better (or CR for courses offered only on a pass/fail basis) will be counted toward the minor.
-If demand exceeds space available, the Moody College reserves the right to select students based on a review of their academic record.
+If demand exceeds space available, the Moody College reserves the right to select students based on a review by the minor's faculty committee.
 Courses that appear in multiple lists may only be counted once.

 The requirements for the minor are as follows: